httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Clients often need to send multiple requests to perform a task.

 In HTTP/1 {{HTTP11}}, parallel requests are most often supported by opening multiple connections.
 Application performance can be impacted when too many simultaneous connections are used, because connections' congestion control will not be coordinated.
-Furthermore, it can be difficult for applications to decide when to issue and to select which connection to use to issue a given request, further impacting performance.
+Furthermore, it can be difficult for applications to decide when to issue and which connection to use for a given request, further impacting performance.

 HTTP/2 {{HTTP2}} and HTTP/3 {{HTTP3}} offer multiplexing to applications, removing the need to use multiple connections.
 However, application performance can still be significantly affected by how the server chooses to prioritize responses.
 Depending on the application, it might be best for the server to determine the priority of responses, or for the client to hint its priorities to the server (see, e.g., {{HTTP-PRIORITY}}).